International-Data-Spaces-Association/ids-specification/model/model.md

 Not all [Dataspace](./terminology.md#dataspace) entities have a concrete _technical_ materialization; some entities may exist as purely logical constructs.
 For example, a [Dataspace Authority](./terminology.md#dataspace-authority) and a [Participant Agent](./terminology.md#participant-agent) have no representation in the protocol message flows that constitute [Dataspace](./terminology.md#dataspace) interactions.
 This section outlines the classes that comprise the concrete elements of the model, i.e., those that are represented in protocol message flows.

 **_Note 1:_**
 The classes and definitions used in the Dataspace Protocol are reused from different standards and specifications as much as possible, in particular, [DCAT](https://www.w3.org/TR/vocab-dcat-3) and [ODRL](https://www.w3.org/TR/odrl/).
-As, however, the external definitions allow different interpretations or provide more attributes than required, the dataspace protocol is leveraging _profiles_ of the original definitions rather than the complete original expressiveness.
+As, however, the external definitions allow different interpretations or provide more attributes than required, the Dataspace Protocol is leveraging _profiles_ of the original definitions rather than the complete original expressiveness.
 A _profile_ in this sense is a restriction or subset of an external definition, enforcing that every occurrence of an externally defined class is always conformant with the original definition.
 However, not every standard-compliant class might be compliant to the dataspace profile.

 ### 2.2.1 Catalog